Playboy (USA)

 The means, methods and opportunities of finding the best automotives.

-148 LORDS OF THE RINGS—sports Richard Price
+148 LORDS OF THE RINGS—sports RICHARD PRICE

 Kurt Thomas and Bart Conner, that matched set of tumblers, personify only the tip of the iceberg in the new gymnastics generation—and a very cold iceberg it is.